Earl E. Kynette: Later life

 In June 1938, Kynette was sentenced to two years to life in prison.
 Allen was sentenced to one year to life in prison.
-Both men were sent Allen died in the prison at hospital at San Quentin State Prison on May 17, 1942, at the age of 38.
+Both men were sent to San Quentin State Prison.
+Allen died in the prison hospital on May 17, 1942, at the age of 38.

 Against strong opposition from Harry Raymond, Kynette was paroled in December 1945.
 Following public outcry, he was returned to prison in February 1946.
-Kynette was paroled again on January 23, 1948, exactly 10 years to the day of the bombing, with the "proviso that he not return to Los Angeles County until 1952".
+Kynette was paroled again on January 23, 1948, 10 years to the day of the bombing, with the "proviso that he not return to Los Angeles County until 1952".
 In 1951, Kynette was arrested in the San Francisco Bay Area on a drunkenness charge, and then found to have "an empirin compound and codeine" in his hotel room.
 As such, he was returned to prison for violating his parole.
 Kynette was paroled again on April 24, 1952.

-At some point, post-prison, Kynette reportedly took up work as a pharmacist in Tuolumne County, California.
+At some point, post-prison, Kynette reportedly worked as a pharmacist in Tuolumne County, California.
 In 1955, he was involved in a motor vehicle accident near the Sonora–Jamestown Highway in which two people were killed.
 At that time he was described as a "former Twain Harte druggist".
 There were no witnesses to the accident.
 Kynette was held in jail from July 1955 to September 1955, when the charges in the case were dismissed for lack of evidence.
 A civil suit was filed by the family of one of the crash victims, charging that Kynette was driving drunk and was responsible when the car "careened to the top of a 40-foot embankment and dropped down the vertical side to the highway".
 In the course of the lawsuit, Kynette filed an affidavit stating that he spent the summers of 1959 and 1960 in Missouri receiving "hospital treatment".
 In 1963, Kynette was stabbed in the abdomen and left arm, apparently by a drinking companion, in the man's "skid row rooms after a night of wine drinking in skid row bars".
 Earl Kynette died of natural causes in a convalescent home in Los Angeles County.